cuthbertLab/music21/documentation/source/installing/installWindows.rst

 Python on your system.
 Try uninstalling all of them along with `music21` and then restarting from scratch).

+You should then configure `music21` to find your helper programs such as MuseScore or Finale.
+In IDLE
+type:

+    import music21
+    music21.configure.run()

+or in the command prompt, type:

+    python3 -m music21.configure

 After Installation
 -------------------------------

 After a successful installation, you may proceed to :ref:`Notes <usersGuide_02_notes>` to begin using `music21`.

 Installation Help